Great Train Robbery (1963): The Replacement Train Driver a.k.a. Pops/Dad a.k.a. Peter a.k.a. Stan Agate

 The replacement train driver was never caught, and never suspected of even existing by police, due to the fact that Jack Mills in the end had to drive the train.
 He also never profited from the crime, as Ronnie Biggs never paid him his £20,000 "drink".
 The driver, of course, was not a member of the gang (as defined by receiving an equal share), just an accomplice.

 Piers Paul Read called the replacement train driver "Stan Agate", and Stan was apparently the true nickname of the replacement driver.
 Read, concerned that the robbers may have hurt him, went to see Ronnie Biggs in Brazil to get his details, although was dismayed to find that Biggs did not know his last name and knew and cared very little about him.
-With the meager details provided, Read used a detective agency to track down the driver at a town 20 miles south of London, and found that he was still alive, although somewhat senile and being cared for by his wife.
+With the meagre details provided, Read used a detective agency to track down the driver at a town 20 miles south of London, and found that he was still alive, although somewhat senile and being cared for by his wife.
 The wife admitted that she had burnt all the clothes that he had worn that night, and had nervously waited for either the gang to murder him or the police to arrest him.
 Read promised not to reveal their identities.
 Unlike the other three members of the gang who got away, Peta Fordham does make mention of the replacement driver, but notes that he is said now to be dead, perhaps the robbers who provided material for the book did not want the police looking for him, as at the time of publishing (1965) Reynolds, White and Edwards were still on the run.

 Ronnie Biggs, in his 1994 autobiography, Odd Man Out, said that Bruce Reynolds offered him a chance to join the gang if he could find a train driver.
 Biggs was renewing the front windows of a train driver's house in Redhill, who he calls 'Peter' (and whom he believes to be dead by 1994).
 Ronnie offers him a £40,000 share of the profits, tells Reynolds and gives his address to John Daly who then proceeds to check him out.
 It seems that while he was an older man, he still had to apply for two weeks leave of absence from his job.
 According to Biggs, 'Peter' was paid his £40,000 'drink', although other accounts claim otherwise.
 Biggs states that Mary Manson drove 'Peter' and John Daly home, while Reynolds drove Biggs home.